logologologologo

 These varied life experiences have allowed me to see play for what it is, and what it is not; I’ve concluded that is a necessity for the long-term survival for all of us.

-Jed and Julie have successfully distilled the core of play knowledge and honed their professionalism in applying it to the classroom.
+Jed has successfully distilled the core of play knowledge and honed their professionalism in applying it to the classroom.

 Wow again!